 Section 3.
 (1) The board may review a provider's continuing education activities, refresher courses, or approval status at any time.

 (2) Except as provided in subsection (3) of this section, if after a review of a provider it is determined that the provider does not comply with this administrative regulation, the board shall send the provider notice of its intent to deny or limit the provider's approval status.

 (3) If after a review of a continuing education activity or refresher course it is determined that the activity does not comply with this administrative regulation, the board shall send the provider notice of its intent to deny approval status for subsequent offerings of that specific continuing education activity.

 (4)(a) A request for a hearing before the board shall be filed within ten (10) days of receipt of the board's notice.

 (b) If a provider fails to submit a request for a hearing within the time established in paragraph (a) of this subsection, the board shall implement the action proposed in its notice.

 Section 4.
-Providers shall comply with the following standards:
+Providers shall comply with the standards in this section.

 3. Implementation; and

 (b) A nurse administrator shall:

 1. Hold a current license or privilege to practice;